gardener/landscaper/docs/deployer/mock.md

     export:
       key2: val2
 ```

 ### Status

-The status is reconciled as defined in the configuration
+The status is reconciled as defined in the configuration.